-At the lowest end, the Draft Annual Plan calls for a 3.3% general rates increase generating an extra roughly \$400,000 (GST inclusive) in rates.
-This follows a comprehensive review of Council operating budgets and is equivalent to a rates increase of about \$4.70 per ratepayer.
-It would cover inflationary increases and minor adjustments across a number of Regional Council activities.
+The Annual Plan calls for a 10.5% increase in general rates generating an extra roughly \$1.3 million (including GST) in rates.
+This follows a comprehensive review of Council operating budgets and is equivalent to a rates increase of about \$15.64 per ratepayer.
+It will cover the inflationary increases and minor adjustments across a number of regional Council activities and the introduction of the following new initiatives: